Learning of Colors from Color Names: Distribution and Point Estimation: Method

-Discretizing the data is is a useful solution used in several other machine learning systems. \textcite{oord2016pixel, DBLP:journals/corr/OordDZSVGKSK16} apply a similar discretization step and found their method to outperforming the more complex continuous distribution outputs.
-These works did not employ a blurring-step.
-We found the blurring step to consistently improve results for all models during preliminary investigation using the development dataset.
-This is expected as a blurred discrete distribution captures some of the notions of continuity that a truly continuous output distribution would intrinsically feature.
+Discretizing the data in this way is a useful solution used in several other machine learning systems. \textcite{oord2016pixel, DBLP:journals/corr/OordDZSVGKSK16} apply a similar discretization step and found their method to outperform the more complex truly continuous distribution outputting systems.

-We note that a truly continuous output is pragmatically unnecessary as 24-bit color (as was used in the survey) can have all information captured by a 256 bin quantization per channel.
-24 bit color allows for a total of $2^{24}$ colors to be represented, and even 1 hot encoding for each of the 256 bin quantized channels allows for the same.